2016 – [Archived] A collection of histories and programs from around the state of Michigan. (Schwartz Prize Winner 2016, Grant Opportunity

-This year marks the 35th anniversary of the awarding of The Schwartz Prize to council conducted or granted programs that demonstrate outstanding work in the public humanities.
-The 2017 prize winners will be announced in a special ceremony immediately preceding the Capps Lecture at the 2017 National Humanities Conference in Boston, MA.
-The presentation will take place on November 3, 2017 at Converse Hall, Boston, MA.
+This year is the 36th anniversary of the Schwartz Prize, an annual award presented to council-conducted or granted programs to recognize and celebrate outstanding work in the public humanities.
+The 2018 prize winners will be announced in a special ceremony at the 2018 National Humanities Conference in New Orleans, LA this November.

 About the Schwartz Prize